 NINDS says there is little clinical data to prove that repetitive and forceful movements of the hand and wrist during work or leisure activities can cause carpal tunnel syndrome.
 Repeated motions performed at work or in sports have been associated with other disorders, such as bursitis and tendonitis.
 Repetitive activity may also bring on writer's cramp, or spasms in the muscles of the hand that make holding a pen or pencil difficult.

-Symptoms generally start with nighttime numbness or tingling, along with hand pain, according to Dr. Shari Liberman, a hand and upper extremity orthopedic surgeon at Houston Methodist Hospital.
+Symptoms of carpal tunnel syndrome generally start with nighttime numbness or tingling, along with hand pain, according to Dr. Shari Liberman, a hand and upper extremity orthopedic surgeon at Houston Methodist Hospital.
 "Usually, the patient will wake up at night with those symptoms and has to shake out their hands to relieve the pain.
 The symptoms can progress to daytime numbness or tingling and pain."
 Those affected with these symptoms should see a physician, Liberman told Live Science.

 These sensations may appear when the individual holds an object, such as a book.
 As the condition worsens, pain may extend beyond the wrist all the way up to the shoulder, or into the hand.
 "When the carpal tunnel compression is severe, the patient will begin to experience weakness in the affected hand," Liberman said.
+Sometimes pain may be misinterpreted as CTS.
+Sprains, arthritis and other problems may be the actual cause of the pain, which makes it important to get a diagnosis from a professional.

 Diagnosis & tests